the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 Same for the other diagrams

-#### Integration of Design Extension
+#### Integration of Design Extension :white_check_mark:
 * DepositValuation should be related to another class rather than bike?
-Who is reponsible for these jobds (depsoit and price policies)?
+Who is reponsible for these jobs (depsoit and price policies)?

 #### Justification of Software Engineering Principles
 * Add discussion about principles discussed in the course and refer where you applied these principles